 +92-51-8434074[email protected]

-A two-year, full-time opportunity for university graduates and young professionals from diverse fields to teach in low-income schools and develop their own leadership capabilities.
+A two-year, full-time opportunity for university graduates and young professionals from diverse fields to teach in under-resourced schools leadership capabilities in their students and themselves.

 Fellows will receive: